utk-patil/data-structure-cpp/README.md

 ---

+### Stacks and Queues
+Stack is a LIFO (Last In, First Out) data structure commonly used for recursion and function call management.
+Queue is a FIFO (First In, First Out) data structure, ideal for scenarios like task scheduling.

+1. Program of stack using array. [🔗](StacksQueues/stack.cpp)

+---

 ## How to Use This Repository
 1. Clone this repository.
 2. Navigate to the folder of the topic you are interested in.